gztrk-engineer/api-docs/legacy/README.md

 * Check the app emulator
 * Update the in-app text (UX copy)
 * Update the styles and the logo
-When done, contact your account manager and arrange the app to be published.
+When done, contact your account manager and arrange the app to be published in App Store and on Google Play.
+Now, the end users can install the app and use it.

 # Personalizing XYZ White Label App